mortazawi/mortazawi.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Electrical and Computer Engineering at the University of Toronto, where I develop data-driven machine learning models for large-scale optimization problems.
+I am a PhD candidate in Electrical and Computer Engineering at the University of Toronto with [Prof. Elvino S. Sousa](https://www.ece.utoronto.ca/people/sousa-e-s/) as my advisor.
+My research focuses on developing data-driven machine learning models for large-scale optimization problems.
 I specialize in graph neural networks and transformer architectures for structured data.
 My goal is to design intelligent, reliable, and scalable AI solutions that bridge cutting-edge research with real-world applications.

 News
 ======